"Oh what a tangled web we weave, when first we practice to deceive!"

 Pathological Lying - Persistent deception by an individual to serve their own interests and needs with little or no regard to the needs and concerns of others.
 A pathological liar is a person who habitually lies to serve their own needs.

-Pathological lying is similar to selfish lying but it is more pervasive and has a greater disregard for the effect it has on others, resulting in a more destructive impact.
-A pathological liar will often be accused of being self-centered, manipulative and controlling.
+Pathological lying is similar to selfish lying, while being more pervasive.
+A Pathological Liar has a greater disregard for the effect their dishonesty has on others, resulting in a more destructive impact.
+A Pathological Liar may often be accused of being self-centered, manipulative and controlling.

 What it feels like:

 When you discover that you have been lied to, it can make you feel as though you have been taken advantage of, made to look foolish, had something stolen from you.
 You may feel anger, disappointment and fear all at the same time.
 You may feel the urge to get even, get justice, settle the score, clear your name.

 You may also turn some of that negative energy inwards upon yourself.
 You may begin to question yourself - "Why was I so easily deceived?"
 "Am I too naive?", "What other lies have I been told?"
 Your sense of security may be damaged.

 Over time, if you are lied to repeatedly by a pathological liar, this loss of self-security and sense of injustice can severely beat you down emotionally.
 You may begin to believe very negative things about your own self-worth and your place in society.
 You may become depressed and feel hopeless and powerless.
 If you are related to or in a committed relationship with a person who is a habitual compulsive or pathological liar you may feel isolated and trapped.
 You may begin to consider extreme options to free yourself from your situation.

 Don't confuse intelligence with honesty.
 Just because someone has an articulate, respectable appearance it doesn't mean they are trustworthy.